LeonKie/leonkie.github.io/inverted_pendolum/index.md

 ### Mechanical Setup
 To accomplish this symbiosis between this still highly complex balancing problem and the potential usage as a design element, I first had to design a balancing cart 🚗 with a pivoting E27 socket for the lamp 💡.
-This brings the extra challenge of feeding a, in this case, 230V, cable throw various mountings and controlling it using an ordinary relay.
+This brings the extra challenge of feeding a, in this case, 230V, cable through various mountings and controlling it using an ordinary relay.
 {{<figure src= "IMG_20200830_182322.jpg">}}

 {{<admonition type=tip title="Design-choices">}}

 ### ⚙️ DV-Motor (first axel)
   - the L298N Motor Driver Module works up to 12V, without removing the jumper wire, therefore a 12V DV-Motor is a good choice for the setup
-  - a DC-Motor with 300-440 RPM or with a 15:1 gear ratio and a high enough torque, 10Ncm in my case (but that much might not be necessary) was sufficient for my setup
+  - should have sufficient torque and RPM.
+In my case around 300-440 RPM (depending on your wheel size) with a 15:1 gear ratio and 10Ncm was enough
   - ❗ be careful with the maximum current!
 The allowed Amps for the L298N Motor Driver Module is 2A (more information [here](https://components101.com/modules/l293n-motor-driver-module#:~:text=Driver%20Chip%3A%20Double%20H%20Bridge,Logic%20Voltage%3A%205V))

 ### 📏 Contious Angle Sensor (second axel)
-  - is used to monitor the position of the cart 🚗 relative to its starting position
+  - used to monitor the position of the cart 🚗 relative to its starting position
-  - the angle sensor works like a normal potentiometer but allows for more than 360° turning angle.
+  - works like a normal potentiometer but allows for more than 360° turning angle.
   - not the most reliable solution as it produced high noise in the zero orientation <br> => **Quick-fix:** use a capacitor as a low-pass filter between the ground and output voltage.

 ### 📟 Arduino
   - the L298 has a 5V regulator and can be used as the power supply for the Arduino (see [connection diagram](#connecting-motor-driver-board))